peterihimire/backend-task-js/README.md

 # BACKEND TASK JS

-This is a node.js RestAPI task application powered by NodeJS, Express and MongoDB that provides the main functions you'd expect from a chat, such as emojis, private messages, an admin system, etc.
+This is a Node.JS RestAPI task application powered by NodeJS, Express and MongoDB.
+The API will serve as the backend for a user management system.When a user is authenticated, an authorization token is added to the header cookies automatically, which has a maxAge of 15 minutes.

+Authentication token is added in the header cookie for security reasons, which easily implies that

 ![Node API Preview](https://res.cloudinary.com/dymhdpka1/image/upload/v1692715763/Screenshot_2023-08-22_at_3.37.22_PM_stqqyc.png)